 While our culture has often favored a workaholic approach to achievement, more and more of us are starting to catch on to the notion that we aren’t how much cash is in our bank accounts, and that enjoying how we spend our time and feeling connected to each other, is a huge indicator of happiness and fulfillment.

-Connecting with purpose, or mission, can also feel removed when a company is trying to grow, is taking on investment, or has a lot of competition.
+Thinking about how CEOs connect with purpose, or mission, can also feel removed when a company is trying to grow, is taking on investment, or has a lot of competition.
 CEO’s need to look at bottom lines, understand trends, put great people in a position to succeed, and at the end of the day, make a profit, of course.

 That said, we all know that isn’t everything.
 Most of us, in fact, work hard to earn money so that we can spend it on culture: art, music, film, museums, travel, & food.
 All those categories are incredible inroads into missions that might move you, but there are plenty of other ways to unpack how your company can best serve a mission it’s aligned with.